 Keep in mind that the CMEC awards bursaries by lottery and that you may not get your first choice of institution.
 Do not make any travel arrangements until you have received an official confirmation from the institution for which you have been selected.

-Explore English is a full-time, 4.5-week integrated skills program (reading, writing, speaking and listening), with morning classes running from Monday to Friday and afternoon classes Monday to Thursday.
-Classes provide language instruction and practice along with opportunities to explore global topics through group projects, student presentations, debates, guest speakers, and educational field trips.
-Classroom activities are learner centered and guided by experienced language instructors.
+The UBC Explore program is a full-time, 5-week integrated skills program (reading, writing, speaking and listening), with morning classes running from Monday to Friday, and afternoon classes Monday to Thursday.

 Program Levels and Assessment

 The program can accommodate students with elementary level English to Advanced level.
-Assessment for class placement is on the first day of the program apart from the level assessment for listening classes which will take place prior to arrival at ELI.
+Assessment for class palcement is on the first day of the program.

 |12:15-13:15||Lunch break||Lunch break||Lunch break||Lunch break|

-Our instructors are highly skilled professionals who have extensive experience in English language teaching, curriculum design, and assessment.
+Our instructors are highly skilled professionals who have extensive experience in English language teaching, curriculum design and assessment.
 They are specialists in second language instruction and have expertise in a wide range of subject areas.
-Meet your instructors.

 |2018 Dates||Duration||Tuition Fee (CAD$)|